 Here are my favorite ways to warm tortillas:

 - Heat over a gas burner: Turn a gas burner to medium-low.
 When the burner grate is hot, place a tortilla directly on the grate for about 20 seconds, or until it starts to puff slightly.
 With tongs, turn it over and let it heat for a few more seconds on the other side.
 A little charring at the edges adds flavor.
 Do not walk away from the stove while you are doing this, or you will have burned tortillas.

 - Heat in a skillet: Set a dry skillet over medium heat and heat until hot.
 Lay one tortilla at a time on the hot pan and turn, as above.
-Use 2 pans or a pancake griddle if you want to heat more than one at a time.
+Use two pans or a pancake griddle if you want to heat more than one at a time.

-- Heat in the microwave: Wrap 1 to 3 tortillas in a damp paper towel and microwave for 30 seconds, or until hot.
+- Heat in the microwave: Wrap one to three tortillas in a damp paper towel and microwave for 30 seconds, or until hot.
 I actually never do this because I like the charred flavor from heating the tortillas over the burner or in a pan, which only takes a few minutes longer, but if you are in a hurry, it’s fine to heat them that way.